Wine Bottle Sizes Guide

 15.0L Nebuchadnezzar Twenty standard bottles 100

-About the Wine Bottle sizes names
+About the Wine Bottle size names

 Traditional different-sized wine bottles have been named after Biblical kings and historical figures, as shown below: